-As at March 31, 2023 and 2022, the Fund did not have a significant exposure to credit risk.
+As at March 31, 2024, the Fund did not have a significant exposure to credit risk.

-Fair Value Classification (f)
+(f) Fair Value Classification

 The table below summarizes the fair value of the Fund's financial instruments using the fair value hierarchy described in note 3.